mlochbaum/Singeli/README.md

       }
     }

-Here you can see that compile-time code is written in an imperative style. `if`, `else`, and `while` control structures are provided.
+Here you can see that code to be executed at runtime is written in an imperative style. `if`, `else`, and `while` control structures are provided.
 Statements are separated by newlines or semicolons; these two characters are equivalent.

 If possible, iteration should be done with for-each loops.
 In SIMD programming these loops are very important and come in many varieties, taking vectorization and unrolling into account.
 So Singeli doesn't provide a single for loop structure, but rather a general mechanism for defining loops.
 Here's what a definition looks like: